 - a.
-Alcobra Ltd. (the "Company") was incorporated in Israel and commenced its operation on February 7, 2008.
+Alcobra Ltd. (the "Company) was incorporated in Israel and commenced its operation on February 7, 2008.
 The Company is an emerging biopharmaceutical company primarily focused on the development and commercialization of a proprietary drug to treat neurological disturbance like Attention Deficit Hyperactivity Disorder ("ADHD").
 The Company's objective is to conduct additional clinical trials for its drug called MG01CI (the "Drug") and, if those trials are successful, seek marketing approval from the U.S. Food and Drug Administration (the "FDA") and other worldwide regulatory bodies.
 The Company has not generated revenue from the sale of any product, and does not expect to generate significant revenue unless and until the obtaining of marketing approval, and commercialize the MG01CI.
 Accordingly, the Company is considered to be in the development stage as defined in ASC 915, "Development stage entities". - b.
 The Company has incurred losses in the amount of \$ 1,579 thousand during the year ended December 31, 2012.
 The Company has an accumulated deficit in the total amount of \$ 8,186 as of December 31, 2012 and as of that date the accumulated negative cash flow from operating activity is in the amount of \$ 5,621.
-These conditions raise substantial doubts about the Company's ability to continue as a going concern.
-The Company's ability to continue to operate is dependent upon raising additional funds to finance its activities.
-According to the management's estimates, based on the Company's budget, if the Company will be able to continue its activity after March 31, 2013.
-The Company plans to have its securities listed on the NASDAQ Stock Market (the "NASDAQ") early in the second quarter of 2013, for the purpose of raising capital to finance its operations.
-There are no assurances, however, that the Company will be successful in obtaining an adequate level of financing needed for the long-term development and commercialization of its products.
-The financial statements do not include any adjustments with respect to the carrying amounts of assets and liabilities and their classification that might be necessary should the Company be unable to continue as a going concern.
+The Company had its securities listed on the NASDAQ Stock Market (the "NASDAQ") in May 2013, for the purpose of raising capital to finance its operations.
+The Company completed issuance of its Ordinary shares in a net proceeds of \$22 thousands.
+Therefore, the conditions that raised substantial doubt about whether the Company will continue as a going concern no longer exists.